tulz-app/frontroute/website/src/main/resources/doc/overview/concepts/path-matcher.md

   but the subsequent transformation (`.filter`, `.collect`, etc) has failed.
 * `PathMatcherResult.NoMatch` – means that a matcher needed to consume a segment, but the unmatched path was empty.

-`NoMatch`
-`Rejected`

-The way to use path matchers is to pass them as arguments to the path-matching directives like `path` or `pathPrefix`: see [built-in directives](/reference/directives)
+The way to use path matchers is to pass them as arguments to the path-matching directives like `path` or `pathPrefix`: see [built-in directives]({{sitePrefix}}/reference/directives)

-Those directives will be providing the values provided by the corresponding path matchers as is (or rejecting if the path matcher rejects):
+Those directives will be "matching" with the values provided by the corresponding path matchers as is, or rejecting if the path matcher rejects:

 ```scala
 val d1: Directive[String] = pathPrefix(segment) // because segment is a PathMatcher[String]